QuantEcon/python-lecture-sandpit.myst/lectures/laffer_adaptive.md

 As in lecture XXXXX, this lecture uses the log-linear version of the demand function for money that Cagan {cite}`Cagan` used in his classic paper in place of the linear demand function used in this XXXX lecture.

-But now, instead of assuming  ''rational expectations'' in the form of ''perfect foresight'', we'll adopt the ''adaptive expectations'' assumption used by Cagan {cite}`Cagan`,
+But now, instead of assuming  ''rational expectations'' in the form of ''perfect foresight'', we'll adopt the ''adaptive expectations'' assumption used by Cagan {cite}`Cagan`.

 This means that instead of assuming that expected inflation $\pi_t^*$ is described by